priyasharma27021992/priyasharma27021992/README.md

 I have recently started contributing to GitHub and I am ready for collaborations too.
 - 🔭 I’m currently working on multiple projects which include the below:
-   1. Word Document Receipt generation
+   1. Word Document Receipt generation: Done
-   2. NextJs Authentication
+   2. NextJs Authentication : In Progress
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning testing and python
 - 🤝 I’m looking to collaborate for any js framework project.

 <!--